simonamtoft/chora/README.md

 - Should there also be nops after a store in some cases?
 - Check up on $ before registers in editor...
 Ask Martin.
 - Check register usage.
 Should some registers not be write-able?
-- Remember to keep writing r0 = 0, p0 = 1 after each instruction execute.